mononoken/connect-four/README.md

 I just recently read '99 Bottles of OOP' by Sandi Metz, so I am also hoping to apply the principles from that book in this project as well.
 These include working horizontally, reaching Shameless green, refactoring under green, SOLID principles, and many more concepts.

+2022-08-27
+I think I started last night at a bad spot again.
+Starting with the board visual made sense at the time since I could already visualize the expected behavior, but the visual relies on pieces that are not built yet.
+How am I supposed to return a visual without a place to store previous moves and to inject new moves?

+I just now considered, what if the abstract board was simply the argument for the method?
+I'll see how that path leads.

+An important re-read from 99BOOP:
+"“Despite its apparent import, the choice you make here hardly matters.
+In the beginning, you have ideas about the problem but actually know very little.
+Your ideas may turn out to be correct, but it’s just as possible that time will prove them wrong.
+You can’t figure out what’s right until you write some tests, at which time you may realize that the best course of action is to throw everything away and start over.
+Therefore, the purpose of some of your tests might very well be to prove that they represent bad ideas.
+Learning which ideas won’t work is forward progress, however disappointing it may be in the moment.”
+Excerpt From
+99 Bottles of OOP
+Metz, Sandi

 2022-08-26 Day One Night
 I realized I fucked up and at the very start already forgot the proper steps.